GerhardPaw/RevitPythonDocs/README.md

 **Coding Style**<br>
 Use snake_case or camelCase for variable names and function names.
 If you add a file to an existing script, maintain consistency within the script.<br>

+**Whitespace**<br>
+Spaces only, don´t use tabs in your code.<br>
+Due to the sensitivity of Python when mixing spaces and tabs we have to be consistent in using spaces only to make the cody valid for copy/paste operations in our coding.

+**Error and Transaction Handling**<br>
+Keep in mind that dynamo does most of the work itself already.
+Excessive error handling (catching exceptions) and advanced transaction handling (rollbacks) are not necessary in dynamo code.<br>
+See the section for advanced code version for more information and an example on error handling.

 **Imports**<br>
 Necessary imports only as it helps beginners to get a better understanding for importing.<br>